badersur/badersur.github.io/README.md

 2. Open cmd/terminal and change your current directory to repo.'s directory.
     - `cd badersur.github.io`

+3. Using Docker, just run `npm run develop:docker` (which will build an image and will run a development version of the site!
+Unfortunately, I dunno how to setup Docker for both production and development yet :/)

-3. Install the dependencies using npm or yarn.
+4. Or, install the dependencies using npm or yarn.
     - `npm i`
     - `yarn`

-4. Test the app locally using the commands:
+5. And test the app locally using the commands:
     - `npm run develop` and visit the development version of the app
       at: http://localhost:8000/en/
     - `npm run build` to have a production-ready version of the app.